Who is Hope Corps?

-Are Hope Corps and the Apostolic School of Theology the same organization?
+Are Hope Corps and Wilson University the same organization?

-We have partnered with the Apostolic School of Theology (AST) to offer accredited college courses as part of the Hope Corps training.
-As such, specific aspects of the program are not under our control and will be directed to an AST representative.
+We have partnered with Wilson University (WU) to offer accredited college courses as part of the Hope Corps training.
+As such, specific aspects of the program are not under our control and will be directed to a WU representative.